AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 **Parameters:**

-* INDEX: The index of the diet to be edited - must be a positive integer.
+- INDEX: Index of the diet entry (positive integer).
-* CALORIES: The total calories of the meal.
-* PROTEIN: The total protein of the meal.
-* CARB: The total carbohydrates of the meal.
-* FAT: The total fat of the meal.
-* DATETIME: The date and time of the meal.
-It must follow the ISO Date Time Format: yyyy-MM-dd HH:mm.
+- Parameters as in `add-diet`.

 **Examples:**

-* `edit-diet 1 calories/500 protein/20 carb/50 fat/10 datetime/2021-09-01 06:00`
+- `edit-diet 1 calories/500 protein/20 carb/50 fat/10 datetime/2021-09-01 06:00`
-* `edit-diet 1 datetime/2021-09-01 06:00 protein/20 carb/50 calories/500 fat/10`
-* `edit-diet 1 calories/500 protein/20 carb/50 fat/10`
-* `edit-diet 1 calories/500`
-* `edit-diet 1 protein/20`
+- `edit-diet 1 protein/215`

+*Note: Find the index of your diet entry in the listing section.*

+---

 ### ➖ Deleting Diets:

 `delete-diet`

-You can delete your diet in AtheltiCLI by deleting the diet at the specified index.
+You can remove a diet entry from your records.

 **Syntax:**